Kaishin503/Gerenciamento_Estoque/README.md

+this project is a CRUD project where the main theme is products. to run this CRUD, you must first create a .env file then put the following parameters:
+DB_SERVER=?
+DB_NAME=?
-this project is a CRUD project where the main theme is products. to run this CRUD, you must first run the file APP.py and then you can make requests. below are the requests and functionalities the program can execute:
+i used Microst SQL Server for this project, but you can use any other like PostGRE or MySQL, only the driver changes. the DATABASE.txt file contains all commands i used on SQL Server to create the database tables. run the file APP.py and then you can make requests. below are the requests and functionalities the program can execute:

 /products: GET and POST requests are allowed, where GET allows you to access LIST PRODUCTS and SEARCH PRODUCT and POST is CREATE PRODUCT